Objections & refusals

 We prepare and file your response

-Once you approve the strategy, we draft your formal response and submit it to IP Australia within the deadline.
+Once you approve the strategy, we draft your formal response and submit it to IP Australia or IPONZ within the deadline.
 This may include legal arguments, evidence of use, or amendments to your specification.

 5